A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Conclusion

 \section{Conclusion}

-In this paper, we have surveyed the evolution of PRNGs over several technologies -- LCGS, LFSRs and CA-based.
-Our target has been to test the well-known PRNGs which are currently in use and check how they actually perform in the similar platform with same seeds.
-We have used three empirical test-beds -- Diehard, TestU01 and NIST for blind statistical tests with some fixed seeds.
+{In this paper, we have surveyed the evolution of PRNGs over several technologies -- LCGS, LFSRs and CA-based.
+Our target has been to test the well-known PRNGs which are currently in use using conventional testbeds and check how they actually perform in similar platform with the same seeds.
+We have used three empirical test-beds -- Diehard, battery \emph{rabbit} of TestU01 and NIST for blind statistical tests with some fixed seeds.
 Using these results, a first level ranking of the PRNGs is done.
-Then, to enhance this ranking, we have used average case results of the PRNGs on Diehard battery of tests for $1000$ seeds.
-Further, two graphical tests -- lattice tests and space-time diagram test have been used to verify this ranking and understand why some PRNGs behave badly.
-Finally, using the space-time diagrams, a final ranking has been done in Table~\ref{rank}.
-According to our tests, SFMT-64 bit generator is the best pseudo-random number generator among all our selected PRNGs.
+Then, to enhance this ranking, we have used results of the rough estimate behavior of the PRNGs on Diehard battery of tests for $1000$ seeds.
+However, as the underlying approximations about distributions in the testbeds and the thresholds are not always reliable, all blind tests have inherent incompleteness.
+To address this, we further use two graphical tests -- lattice tests and space-time diagram test that incorporate human intervention to decide further.
+We have observed that many times the visual behavior of a PRNG do not agree with the blind test results.
+Therefore, giving preference to the visualization given by the space-time diagrams, a final ranking has been done in Table~\ref{tab:final_rank_comparison}.
+According to our tests, Decimal CA based PRNGs and SFMT-64 bit generator are at par and the best pseudo-random number generators among all our selected PRNGs.
+Nevertheless, this ranking is not absolute and can be changed based on different metric.
+Further, the disagreement between blind test and space-time diagram results indicates the requirement of developing better metric that can detect non-randomness and rank the PRNGs by theoretical analysis.}